nightscout/fda-presubmission/_sources/04-development-overview.txt

 able to train and offer support, the project remains accessible only to those with sufficient technical ability to assemble and debug their own equipment.
-We propose that the community would be safer if the public could buy pre-assembled rigs on the market with support contracts to help ensure high quality operation for individuals lacking the time and effort.
+We propose that the community would be safer if the public could buy assembled rigs on the market with support contracts to help ensure high quality operation for individuals lacking the time and effort.
 However, we are concerned that the current regulations considering this a "high risk" device prevents unprepared individuals from obtaining the help they need.